Josia-Douniama/kubernetes-flask-mysql/README.md

 To verify the minikube version, use the command: minikube version

 To Start your cluster: from a terminal with administrator access (but not logged in as root),
 # Do not forget to run: # minikube start

+# To avoid any driver issue: you can run sudo minikube start --driver=none

 # Creation of a Secret to keep the password for the Database